guillermog14/fluendo-dev/README.md

 # fluendo-dev
-Download repo
-To install all packages use:
+Download repo and install all packages use: npm install
- npm install